Home

 On Feb.
 1, 1911, Lucinda wrote: "Mama isn't any better."
 On March 7, 1912, Lucinda wrote: "Mama is better and so are the kids and I am glad of it.
 I am washing today and I haven't a very nice day for it."

 Sometime in the early 1900s, Lewis and Marietta attended a Crosby reunion at Iron Bridge, near Mt.
-Pleasant.
-Seen here are Lewis (left) and Marietta (right) with Marietta's sister Mattie Stairs in the center.
-Note the streaks of premature grey in her hair.
-The full photograph is seen at the bottom of this biography.
+Pleasant along with Marietta's sister Mattie Stairs in the center.
+A photograph of the three sitting together shows that Marietta had streaks of premature grey in her hair.

 Crosby Reunion at Iron Bridge near Mt.
 Pleasant, PA